NotAShelf/blog.notashelf.dev/notes/2025-01-07-stop-scraping-my-forge.md

 for public repositories--- and my Nginx configuration responds with 403 to any requests coming from Meta's known crawlers.
-I have also tried sending an-email to their webmaster as listed from the documentation URL attached to their crawlers, but I am yet to receive a response, or to see an indication of those crawlers stopping soon.
+I have also tried sending an-email to their webmaster as listed from the documentation URL attached to their crawlers.
+It has now been 4 months since, but I am yet to receive a response, or to see an indication of those crawlers stopping soon.
 Meanwhile, I am left to deal with their recklessness on my own accord.

 Instead, I will resort to banning ALL of them with nftables using IP ranges.
 It is going to be annoying, but not fruitless, to write another Python script to